varunthomas/TurboGE/README.md

 # TurboGE [![License](https://img.shields.io/github/license/varunthomas/TurboGE)](https://github.com/varunthomas/TurboGE/blob/main/LICENSE)

 TurboGE is a small game engine created in C++20 using OpenGL rendering.
+It uses Python as scripting language.
 This is made purely for learning purposes.

 ***